mohanaramnath13/livecodebench-workflow-setup/README.md

 # **LiveCodeBench (Custom Setup)**

 This repository contains a **customized version of the LiveCodeBench evaluation framework**, tailored for running and debugging smaller open-source code models (e.g., DeepSeek-Coder-1.3B-Instruct) on limited GPU memory systems.
+The official repository was cloned onto a local system, and the following changes have been made to the source code.

 ---